Information Technology Major, BS (CM)

 The BSIT (Bachelor of Science in Information Technology) program offered through UMass Boston's College of Management is designed to offer pathways to these highly-demanded careers in IT for both high school graduates and students of Massachusetts community colleges’ IT-related degree programs.
 Our small classes ensure personalized attention from BSIT faculty while our ties to the Greater Boston business and technical communities add an extra dimension of learning to our program of business information technology education.
-The BSIT program offers an “applications-path” format for students which includes a core of technical knowledge (nine courses), an area of specialization or track within IT (four courses), three professional electives in an application or domain area (preferable outside of IT but within business), and two wrap-up courses (project management and IT capstone), in addition to general education requirements.
+The BSIT program offers an “applications-path” format for students which includes a core of technical knowledge (nine courses), an area of specialization or track within IT (four or five courses, depending on track selection), three professional electives in an application or domain area (preferably outside of IT but within business), and two wrap-up courses (project management and IT capstone), in addition to general education requirements.

 The BSIT program is project based.
 Every exercise assigned throughout the BSIT is designed to be of the kind that a student might encounter in his or her work: collaboration, competence, and outcomes assessment are the hallmark characteristics of the program.
 Students will learn how to use IT to solve real-world problems within the context of a field in which they wish to work.
 Graduates will be familiar with, and be able to apply, the following core information technologies to solve business problems:

 - web technologies

 In addition, the BSIT program offers four specialization tracks: business intelligence2, computer forensics2, information architecture2 and systems administration.